 MPAs are the heart of marine nature conservation and essential for the sustainable management of the UK’s marine area.
 That is why The Wildlife Trusts regard MPAs as the bedrock of Living Seas.

 There are a number of different sites which make up a network of MPAs.

 European Marine Sites are designated for habitats and species of importance at a European Level.
 Across the UK, each country will also designate their own national sites.
-Why not find out more about the process to create Marine Conservation Zones in England and Wales and about campaigns for greater marine protection in Scotland and Northern Ireland.
+Why not find out more about the process to create Marine Conservation Zones in England and Wales and about our Living Seas campaigns for greater marine protection in Scotland and Northern Ireland.